Hensey Brilliant But Miners Drop Game 1

 With the 5-1 loss, Sussex County now faces elimination in Game 2.
 The Miners have not advanced past the Wild Card Round since 2023, and after missing the postseason in 2024, they will need a bounce-back performance at home to keep their season alive.

-The series shifts to Skylands Stadium for Game 2 on Friday, September 5, with a decisive Game 3 (if necessary) set for Saturday.
+The series shifts to Skylands Stadium for Game 2 on Friday, September 5, at 7:05 PM with a decisive Game 3 (if necessary) set for Saturday.
 Sussex County's Billy Parsons is scheduled to pitch against Tri-City's Easton Kline.
 Tickets can be purchased at tickets.sussexcountyminers.com.

 Fans can catch the action live on the Frontier League Network at frontierleaguetv.com or on the Miners Radio Network at scminers.mixlr.com.